minio/docs/source/replication/site-replication-overview.rst

 - All sites must have the same deployment credentials (for example, ``MINIO_ROOT_USER``, ``MINIO_ROOT_PASSWORD``)
 - Once configured, a site cannot be removed
 - All sites must use the same external IDP(s), if any
-- For SSE-S3 or SSE-KMS encryption via KMS, all sites must have access to a central KMS deployment.
+- For :ref:`SSE-S3 <minio-encryption-sse-s3>` or :ref:`SSE-KMS <minio-encryption-sse-kms>` encryption via KMS, all sites must have access to a central KMS deployment.
   This can be achieved via a central KES server or multiple KES servers (say one per site) connected via a central KMS (Vault) server.